jimfinnis/angort/README.md

 will count from 0 to 10.
 As an aside, a better way to define countTo is to use a range (see below):

-    :countTo |x:| 0 ?x 1 range each {i .}
+    :countTo |x:| 0 ?x range each {i .}

 ##Ranges and iterators
-The "range" word pushes an integer range object onto the stack:
+The "range" and "srange" words push integer range objects onto the stack:

+    <start> <end> range
-    <start> <end> <step> range
+    <start> <end> <step> srange

+The only difference is that srange takes a step value.
+The step can be positive or negative.
+In the normal range word, the step is 1 or -1 depending on whether the start is less than or greater than the end value.

-This can be stored in a variable, duplicated, printed (although you'll just get a range ID) and so on - it's just a value. "each {}" can then be used to create an "iterator loop" over the range:
+A range can be stored in a variable, duplicated, printed (although you'll just get a range ID) and so on - it's just a value. "each {}" can then be used to create an "iterator loop" over the range:

-    0 10 1 range each { i . }
+    0 10 range each { i . }

 The "i" word will put the current iterator's value on the stack.
 We can nest iterators:

-    0 10 1 range each { "  " p i .
-0 2 1 range each {i.}}
+    0 10 range each { "  " p i .
+0 2 range each {i.}}

 will show two nested loops.
 Note that